wechaty/wechaty/README.md

 ### 6. Event: `friend`

-Fired when we got new friend request, or confirm a friendship.
+`friend` event will be fired when we got a new friend request, or friendship is confirmed.

 1. if `request?: FriendRequest` is set, then it's a friend request
-1. if `request?: FriendRequest` is not set, then it's a friend confirmation
+1. if `request?: FriendRequest` is not set, then it's a friendship confirmation

 ```ts
 wechaty.on('friend', (this: Sayable, contact: Contact, request?: FriendRequest) => {